danthegoodman1/RedpandaSovereignStructure/README.md

 Note that the first time you produce a record it will have to download the llama model.
 This can take some time.
 Use `docker compose logs -f redpanda-connect` to see what it's up to!

+The terminal running the `1-consume.sh` script will spit out records that are formatted as JSON, and fulfill the example task.
+You can also use the redpanda console at `localhost:8080` and inspect records in the various topics.
+There are some example emails in the `records` directory you can try sending

 ## Gotchas and other notes

 You will need to adjust the schema registry ID for `record_attempted` in the `format` and `validation` rust transforms.
 This is possible to customize with build flags, but that adds an unncessary amount of complexity for a demo like this.